stylesplugin/styles/readme.markdown

 Useful stuff, like HTML and JS for color pickers and sliders can be found in the old proof-of-concept version of this plugin: [pd-styles-v0.zip](http://pdclark.com/pd-styles-v0.zip)

+## Proposed File Structure Changes ##
+Thinking we may want to change the structure up a bit, here's what I'm headed for:

+    lib/
+      controllers/
+        adminController.php 	                        Main Admin code
+        elementsController.php                          So typically you'd have a controller per model/view, but the controller's primary function is to interface between the database and the view, based on the layout given in the model.
+However, since we're storing this thing as one fatty serialized array, it wouldn't make sense to me to separate these controllers.
+I reserve the right to deny I ever said this later though.

+		I think it makes sense to have a single class that the models adopt behavior from.
+But I'm not one to argue -- I'm not even sure if calling the color/gradient/images "models" is correct when the real model is handled by WP. models/
+        colorModel.php
+        gradientModel.php
+        imageModel.php
+        ..etc
+      helpers/					        Helpers that have functions that we can't classify and/or affect every/multiple type of model. elementsHelper.php
+      views/
+        adminView.php 					Main Admin view
+        colorView.php                                   \
+        gradientView.php                                 }-- Each of these should contain smaller UI elements imageView.php                                    /    that we render as we please.

 ## Plans ##

 Build UI elements in WordPress based on @variable declarations in CSS.
 Compile CSS based on default @variable values and input from UI elements.